danielelder/brackets-remove-folders/README.md

 ## Overview

-Removes folders listed in the backets preferences file from the project file tree.
+Removes folders listed in the brackets preferences file from the project file tree.

 ## Getting Started